jfkcooper/LENS_ML_School_2021/lecture_10/README.md

 ### JSC cluster

-You do not to setup anything special to be able to run the first part of the tutorial.
-However, for the *Reinforcement learning* part additional modules need to be loaded.
-The modules are listed in the file [start_jupyter-jsc.sh](start_jupyter-jsc.sh).
-The easiest way to load them is to put this file into your `$HOME/.jupyter/` directory.

 To get the lecture materials to your home directory, run in terminal:

 ```
 cp -a /p/project/training2101/LENS_ML_School_2021 $HOME
 ```

-To put the [start_jupyter-jsc.sh](start_jupyter-jsc.sh) into your `$HOME/.jupyter/` directory, run in terminal:
+You do not to setup anything special to be able to run the first part of the tutorial.
+However, for the *Reinforcement learning* part additional modules need to be loaded.
+The easiest way to do that is to use the script [start_jupyter-jsc.sh](start_jupyter-jsc.sh).
+Normally, it should be put into your `$HOME/.jupyter/` directory.
+However, after that you will need to restart your jupyter lab.

+Alternatively, **before starting any jupyter notebook** you run in terminal:

 ```
-cp /p/project/training2101/LENS_ML_School_2021/lecture_10/start_jupyter-jsc.sh $HOME/.jupyter
+cd LENS_ML_School_2021/lecture_10

+source start_jupyter-jsc.sh
 ```

-After that you will need to restart your jupyter lab.
+After that please check in the list of modules (tab *Softwares* on the left pannel) whether all required modules have been loaded.
+If everything is fine, you can start jupyter notebooks.

 ## Disclaimer